Solid Edge: Ordered

 The ordered modeling process begins with a base feature controlled by a 2D sketch, which is either a linear, revolved, lofted, or swept extrusion.
 Each subsequent feature is built on the previous feature.
 When editing, the model is "rolled back" to the point where the feature was created so that the user cannot try to apply constraints to geometry that does not yet exist.
-The drawback is that the user does not see how the edit will interact with the subsequent features.
-This is typically called "history" or "regeneration based" modeling.
-In both ordered and synchronous mode Solid Edge offers very powerful, easy yet stable modeling in hybrid surface/solid mode, where "Rapid Blue" technology helps the user to create complex shapes in an intuitive and easy way.
+The drawback is that the user does not see how the edit will interact with subsequent features.
+This is typically called history or regeneration based modeling.
+In both ordered and synchronous mode, Solid Edge offers powerful, easy, yet stable modeling in hybrid surface/solid mode, where Rapid Blue technology helps to create complex shapes intuitively and easily.

 Direct

-The Direct modeling features allows the user to change model geometry/topology without being hindered by a native model's existing—or an imported model's lack of—parametric and/or history data.
-This is particularly useful for working with imported models or complex native models.
+The Direct modeling features allows changing model geometry and topology without being hindered by a native model's existing, or an imported model's lack of, parametric or history data.
+This is very useful for working with imported models or complex native models.
 Direct modeling features are available in both Ordered and Synchronous mode.
-If used in the Ordered mode, the direct modeling edits are appended to the history tree at the point of current rollback just like any other ordered feature.
+If used in Ordered mode, direct modeling edits are appended to the history tree at the point of current rollback, just like any other ordered feature.